harish876/Forge/README.md

 - [Todos] (#Todos)

 ## Overview
-This project is aimed at providing an opiniated way of writing ETL Pipelines in a config driven way.
+This project is aimed at providing an opiniated way of writing ETL Pipelines driven by a central config store.
 The code follows a few design patterns in order to make the code lean and easy to write.
 There is an accompanying CLI which generates boilerplate code and constructs an option factory.

 ## Features
  1. Framework and barebone boilerplate to write any ETL code.